TJANGEL/validated_react_form/README.md

 # validated_react_form

-React login form with email and password validation using\:
+React login form with email and password validation using:

 `Email-Validator`, `Yup` and `Formik`